boinkkitty/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the `untag` command with one or more tags.
-2. TutorSynch removes all occurrences of the specified tags from every student
+2. TutorSynch removes all occurrences of the specified tags from every student.
-3. TutorSynch shows the updated student list reflecting tag removal
+3. TutorSynch shows the updated student list reflecting tag removal.

 **Extensions**